-Defra and its devolved counterparts have announced a series of tougher bovine TB rules in the past 12 months in a bid to control the disease, which continues to see tens of thousands of cattle culled each year.
+Defra and its devolved counterparts announced a series of tougher bovine TB rules in the past months in a bid to control the disease, which continues to see tens of thousands of cattle culled each year.

 Behind the headline-grabbing policies on badger culling, farmers have faced scores of new regulations, including movement restrictions, holding unit administration changes and tougher testing regimes.